-In Summer 2017, we are made two research journeys by narrowboat along the Calder/ Hebble navigation, meeting local people, river/canal users, and experts with interests in water, the history of the river and canal, and water governance.
-The project will gather pace during 2018 and 2019 with creative activities, workshops, and exhibitions.
+We began in 2017 by making two research journeys by narrowboat along the Calder/ Hebble Navigation meeting local people, river/canal users, and experts with interests in water, the history of the river and canal, and water governance.

 Coney are artists and makers of interactive theatre, adventures and games, a BAFTA-winning agency who make play happen all over the UK.

 Dr Nicola Triscott is a curator and researcher, working at Arts Catalyst and the University of Westminster.
 She is interested in curating processes of co-inquiry and knowledge coproduction, through an art-centred approach and a science and technology studies perspective.